AckerlyXu/heima/articles/expressroute/expressroute-routing.md

 | CRM Online |12076:5040 |
 | Other Office 365 Online services |12076:5100 |

+>[!NOTE]
->[AZURE.NOTE] Microsoft does not honor any BGP community values that you set on the routes advertised to Microsoft.
+> Microsoft does not honor any BGP community values that you set on the routes advertised to Microsoft.

 ### BGP Community support in National Clouds (Preview)